AnAppleCore/I2CN_Lab/README.md

 ## dependecies:

-In the virutal machines A, all the corresponding packages have be installed succesfully, so one can just ignored them safely.
+In the virutal machines lab5-A and lab5-B, all the corresponding packages need to be installed:

 ### (1) install dnsmasq
 ### (2) install traceroute